wp-plugins/ignore-commenter/readme.txt

 To ensure that all commenters are tracked by their user id, you must restrict commenting to only logged-in users.

-Major features in eBay Shop Page include:
+Major features in Ignore Commenter include:

 * Automatically places a button on the comments on your website or blog.
 * Contains admin page for each user to view all ignored commenters.